newrelic/terraform-provider-newrelic/website/docs/r/notification_destination.html.markdown

 * `label` - (Optional) The notification property label.
 * `display_value` - (Optional) The notification property display value.

-Each notification destination type supports a specific set of arguments for the `property` block:
+Each notification destination type supports a specific set of arguments for the `property` block.
+See [Additional Examples](#additional-examples) below for details:

 * `EMAIL`
   * `email` - (Required) A map of key/value pairs that represents the email addresses.